kevTheDev/rackatweet/README.md

     OAUTH_TOKEN
     OAUTH_TOKEN_SECRET

+The OAUTH token should never expire.
+The rack app will make the access token request only once.
+So if you restart the server it will happen again.

 Optionally set the TIMEOUT variable

     TIMEOUT=10 sets the timeout to 10s when accessing the twitter API, the default is 10 (only accepts integer values)

+### Twitter API Params

 You can use any of the twitter API params in the URL like: